neophob/wpc-emu/test/tracer/README.md

 I could not find a test ROM that validated the CPU for a WPC machine.
 So the approach is to dump a MAME ROM and compare that with a dump of wpc-emu to find any issues.

-## Issues
-- next OP might be wrong when an interrupt is pending, as interrupts are evaluated before the next OP is fetched - but not AFTER the OP is executed.

 ## Env variables
 - `ROMFILE`: define rom file
 - `HAS_SECURITY_FEATURE` if set to true, security pic will be emulated